A long-running Courtroom Drama

 made-for-TV movies beginning three months before Matlock

 premiered.
 But there is a big difference between Mason and Matlock.
-Perry Mason (based in Los Angeles) is always intense and menacing by nature; Matlock is old-fashioned, folksy and grandfatherly.
+Perry Mason (based in Los Angeles in most of the franchise; based in Denver for the TV movies) is always intense and menacing by nature; Matlock is old-fashioned, folksy and grandfatherly.

 The series contains examples of: